MihaiBojescu/data-mining-homeworks/Homework 1/readme.md

     1. Weight
     1. Age
 1. Based on the ANOVA score (screenshot #4 below), we could also observe that FCVC (Frequency of consumption of vegetables) is inversely correlated with obesity, thus vegetarians _might_ be on the normal weight category.
+1. Many of the surveyed individuals that consume foods with high calories don't smoke.
-1. Many of the surveyed individuals don't smoke if they consume lots of vegetables.
+1. Many of the surveyed individuals that consume foods with high calories don't monitor their calories intake.

 ## Screenshots